Everything you need to know about visiting the Breaking Bad statue in Albuquerque, and a few surprises from the statue unveiling day!

 I used the Convention Center parking garage but I’m sure there are other options.
 Parking was free the day I visited, but it may vary depending on the event.

-What days and times can I see the statue?
+What times and days can I see the statue?

 This one caught me by surprise.
 I spoke to a person who works at the Albuquerque Convention Center and confirmed that you can only visit the Breaking Bad statue when there is an event taking place at the Albuquerque Convention Center!
 The hours will vary, depending on the event.
 In other words, you can’t just show up any day of the week and expect to see the statue.
 The week I called, I learned that there was an event taking place at the Convention Center on Wednesday and Thursday from 8am – 4pm, so those were the only days/hours that I could visit the statue for the week.
 It’s free of charge to see the statue, other than a possible charge for parking.